mongodb/mongo/src/mongo/db/auth/README.md

 [`getMore`](https://github.com/mongodb/mongo/blob/r4.7.0/src/mongo/db/commands/getmore_cmd.cpp).
 In
 order to ensure correct authorization rights to run the `getMore` command, there are some extra authorization checks that need to be run using cursors and operations.
-When a CRUD operation is run, a cursor is created with client information and registered with the CursorManager.
+When a CRUD operation is run, a cursor is created with client information and registered with the `CursorManager`.
 When `getMore` is called, the command uses the cursor to gather the next batch of results for the request.
 When a cursor is created, a list of the client's authenticated users and privileges required to run the command are added to the cursor.
 When the getMore command is issued, before continuing the CRUD